-The summary below is general in nature and describes the principal Canadian federal income tax considerations as of the date hereof with respect to the acquisition, ownership and disposition of units of the fund generally applicable to an individual unitholder, other than a trust, who for the purposes of the Tax Act, is resident in Canada, deals at arm's length with the fund and holds units as capital property.
+The summary below is general in nature and describes the principal Canadian federal income tax considerations as of the date hereof with respect to the acquisition, ownership and disposition of units of the fund generally applicable to an individual unitholder, other than a trust, who for the purposes of the Tax Act, is resident in Canada, deals at arm's length with the fund, is not affiliated with the fund and holds units as capital property.

 This summary is based on the current provisions of the Tax Act, the regulations thereunder (the "Regulations"), proposals for specific amendments to the Tax Act and the Regulations publicly announced by the Minister of Finance (Canada) prior to the date hereof, and our understanding of the current administrative practices and assessing policies of the Canada Revenue Agency.
 This summary does not take into account or anticipate any other changes in law whether by legislative, regulatory, administrative or judicial action, and does not take into account provincial or foreign income tax legislation or considerations.
 This summary is based on the assumption that the fund will qualify as a mutual fund trust under the Tax Act effective at all material times.
 We expect that the fund will so qualify.
-If the fund does not so qualify as a mutual fund trust under the Tax Act, the income tax consequences would differ materially from those described below.
+If the fund does not so qualify as a mutual fund trust under the Tax Act effective for the fund trust under the Tax Act, the income tax consequences would differ materially from those described below.